Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 attached.
 Then add a second 150mm MakerBeam to the cart:

 * Insert eight 6mm bolts into a 150mm MakerBeam.
-* Fasten the four bearing assemblies to the bolts with two lock nuts each.
+* Fasten the four bearing assemblies to the MakerBeam with two lock nuts each.

 .. image:: /Images/Kits/kit_camera_slider_step25_350.jpg
    :scale: 100 %